 Load shedding is a phenomenon that we, as South Africans, are unfortunately all too familiar with.
 Whether it surprises us out of the blue, or we’ve checked the load shedding schedule and we’re ready for it, it’s still a frustration that causes many inconveniences.
-From stage 1, passing stage 4, right through to stage 6, every day brings with it changes in the schedule, forcing us to make changes in our lifestyles to prepare for load shedding.
+From stage 1, passing stage 4, right through to stage 6, every day brings with it changes in the schedule, forcing us to make changes in our lifestyles and learn how to prepare for load shedding.

 The ongoing struggle means we often find ourselves asking questions like “Is there load shedding today?”, or “What time is load shedding today?”
 Unfortunately, it seems like it’s going to be around for a while.
 As such, we need to adapt to make our lives easier.
 We at SweepSouth want you to avoid the load shedding stress as much as we want you to avoid the stress of a dirty home.
 Here are some essentials and helpful gadgets to ease the struggle of load shedding.

 8 Devices and Gadgets to Help With Load Shedding

 - Compact gas stove

 - An inverter

 Gas stoves are a lifesaver during load shedding, or all power outages for that matter.
 Out of the many interruptions we experience when the power goes out, cooking and eating are definitely high up on the list for most annoying.
 Whether you are cooking a meal for yourself and your family, or preparing a scrumptious dinner for the four-legged members of your family, a gas stove goes a long way in cooking and boiling hearty dishes.

 There are many different variations available – from small single plate stoves to larger hobs that can take on more cooking, you’re sure to find an affordable gas stove that fits perfectly into your kitchen.